`

 WORKING WITH OLDER CLIENTS

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

-CAUTIONS WITH NUTRITIONAL PROGRAMS FOR SENIORS
+CAUTIONS WITH NUTRITIONAL BALANCING PROGRAMS FOR SENIORS

-Diet.
-This needs to be a priority.
-Cooked, not raw food, is best for seniors because the body can absorb more minerals from cooked food and it is generally cleaner and less irritating to the digestive tract.
-If chewing is difficult, food needs to be blended or pureed.
 Sugars, all sweet foods, food chemicals and all low quality food is especially harmful.
 Fruit, for example, is often a problem as it feeds yeast and other improper flora in the intestines.
 Be sure to rest a few minutes before and after meals, eat slowly and chew thoroughly in a peaceful environment.
+Also, be sure to take a digestive enzyme.

-Sauna therapy is another simple home-based cleansing and healing method that helps many older people.
+Daily coffee enemas and the red lamp sauna are extremely helpful for many older people.
 With age, the skin tends to become toxic and congested.
 As a result, most seniors do not sweat well and cannot eliminate poisons well through the skin.
 The sauna also raises the body temperature a few degrees, even if it is only for a short time each day.
 This can help fight off infections without a need for drugs.
 It also helps normalize the activity of thousands of enzymes in the body that depend upon proper body temperature to work optimally.

 VITALITY AND HEALING